-As people from all corners of the world learn more about kava during Christmas, we thought we’d clarify some questions that have been popping up.
+As people from around the world learn more about kava during Christmas, we thought we’d clarify some questions that have been popping up.
 Can Christians drink kava?

-If you’re a member of the Christian faith, can you drink kava?
-Fortunately, the short answer seems is yes!
+Can you drink kava if you’re a member of the Christian faith?
+Fortunately, the short answer is yes!

 But we’ll provide some context and discuss some of the topics that have come up for discussion.